 - The included arrow rest seems to be of low quality.

 Bottom Line: This easy-to-maintain hunting and target bow is one of the best compound bows for the money.
 By the time you get your hands on it, you’ll be surprised by its incredible performance and aesthetic appearance.
-Indeed, possibilities are infinite with this one.

 High Price Range